Yegor-men/tracetorch/README.md

 ``traceTorch`` is a PyPI library, which can be found [here](https://pypi.org/project/tracetorch/).

-You can install it via pip:
+You can install it via pip.
+All the required packages for it to work are also downloaded automatically.

 ```
 pip install tracetorch